Mary Catherine Cecil Kerr1

 by Jacob Thompson 2

 He held the office of Member of Parliament (M.P.)
 (Tory) for Carlisle between 1780 and 1784.3 He held the office of Member of Parliament (M.P.)
-(Tory) for Cumberland between 1784 and 1790.3 He succeeded to the title of 2nd Baronet Lowther [G.B., 1764] on 15 June 1788.3 He gained the rank of Lieutenant in 1794.3 He gained the rank of Ensign in 1794 in the service of the 80th Foot.3 He held the office of Member of Parliament (M.P.)
-(Tory) for Rutland between 1796 and 1802.3 He gained the rank of Lieutenant-Colonel in 1800.3 He was invested as a Knight, Order of the Garter (K.G.).1 He held the office of Lord-Lieutenant of Cumberland and Westmorland between 1802 and 1844.3 He succeeded to the title of 2nd Viscount Lowther of Whitehaven [G.B., 1797] on 24 May 1802.3 He succeeded to the title of 2nd Baron Lowther of Whitehaven [G.B., 1797] on 24 May 1802.3 He was invested as a Knight, Order of the Garter (K.G.) in 1807.3 He was created 1st Earl of Lonsdale, co.
+(Tory) for Cumberland between 1784 and 1790.3 He succeeded as the 2nd Baronet Lowther [G.B., 1764] on 15 June 1788.3 He gained the rank of Lieutenant in 1794.3 He gained the rank of Ensign in 1794 in the 80th Foot.3 He held the office of Member of Parliament (M.P.)
+(Tory) for Rutland between 1796 and 1802.3 He gained the rank of Lieutenant-Colonel in 1800.3 He was appointed Knight, Order of the Garter (K.G.)1 He held the office of Lord-Lieutenant of Cumberland and Westmorland between 1802 and 1844.3 He succeeded as the 2nd Viscount Lowther of Whitehaven [G.B., 1797] on 24 May 1802.3 He succeeded as the 2nd Baron Lowther of Whitehaven [G.B., 1797] on 24 May 1802.3 He was appointed Knight, Order of the Garter (K.G.) in 1807.3 He was created 1st Earl of Lonsdale, co.
 Westmorland [U.K.] on 7 April 1807.3

 Children of Lt.-Col. William Lowther, 1st Earl of Lonsdale and Lady Augusta Fane